 Splitsville Dining Room | West Side

 A bowling alley might seem like a strange suggestion to get a meal at Disney World.
-But, with a surprising menu packed with crowd-pleasing eats like sushi, pizza, nachos, burgers, and so much more – all served lane-side or at a table – Splitsville is a dining experience unlike any other at Disney World.
+But, with a surprising menu packed with crowd-pleasing eats like sushi, pizza, nachos, burgers, and so much more – all served lane-side or at a table – Splitsville is a dining experience unlike any other at the Walt Disney World Resort.
 Despite what you might expect from a bowling alley, the food tends to be pretty great here, plus we love being able to practice our strikes in between bites.
 Splitsville uses one table service dining credit on the Disney Dining Plan.

 STK Orlando | The Landing

-STK Orlando is a steakhouse experience unlike any other at Walt Disney World.
+STK Orlando is a modern steakhouse experience unlike any other at Walt Disney World.
 This swanky spot transforms into a club as the evening wears on and an in-house DJ spins tunes.
-Sink your teeth into a sprawling menu of steakhouse favorites or sip on a handcrafted cocktail on the restaurant’s outdoor patio.
+Sink your teeth into a large menu of steakhouse favorites or sip on a handcrafted cocktail on the restaurant’s outdoor patio.

 T-REX | Marketplace